Quick Links

 Reading

-By the time children leave Greenlands Primary School they will have developed a love of reading and will be confident, fluent readers.
+Our aim is that, by the time children leave Greenlands Primary School, they will have developed a love of reading and will be confident, fluent readers.

 Writing